1999 Detroit Tigers season

-The 1999 Detroit Tigers season was the team's 121st season and—after nearly a century of baseball at the corner of Michigan and Trumbull Avenues—its 88th and final season at Tiger Stadium.
+The 1999 Detroit Tigers season was the team's 99th season and—after nearly a century of baseball at the corner of Michigan and Trumbull—its 88th and final season at Tiger Stadium.
 The team had a record of 69–92 and finished in third place of the American League Central, 27 1/2 games behind the Cleveland Indians.
 On September 27, 1999, Robert Fick had the final hit of the final game at Tiger Stadium, a rooftop grand slam, which was the stadium's 11,111th home run.
 In the 2000 season, the Tigers moved to Comerica Park.